ASTUTELY · SERVICES · 07

 How long until we see results? +

-First rankings typically appear within 3–6 months for low-competition terms.
-Meaningful traffic usually kicks in around months 6–9.
-The longer you run the programme, the more it compounds — month 12 traffic is typically 3–5x month 6 traffic, just from the same content.
+First rankings typically appear within 3 to 6 months for low-competition terms.
+Meaningful traffic usually kicks in around months 6 to 9.
+The longer you run it, the more it compounds.
+Month 12 traffic is typically 3 to 5 times month 6 traffic from the same content.

 Let's build your